-Nursing students are able to complete 50 percent of their required clinical hours in SAU’s brand new, state-of-the-art clinical simulation lab — right on campus!
+Nursing students are able to complete some of their required clinical hours in SAU’s brand new clinical simulation lab — right on campus!

 The nursing program also offers students innovative research and clinical opportunities with multiple health care organizations in the region, including Henry Ford Allegiance Health and Hillsdale Hospital.

 At SAU, you’ll find professors who care about you personally.
 As a nursing student, you’ll learn from the following experienced faculty members:

 - Emily McKee, MSN, RN — Assistant Professor of Nursing, Assistant Director of Simulation & Lead Clinical Faculty

 - Mindy Rice, DNP, MSN, RN — Assistant Professor of Nursing, Chair of Baccalaureate Pre-Licensure Nursing

 Admission to SAU does not guarantee admission into the nursing program, although students are permitted to declare a nursing major upon acceptance to the university.
 Most nursing students formally apply to the nursing program during the spring semester, during BIO 234 Pathophysiology.